 Ahh yes.
-So long React and Redux!
+So long React and styling!
 Goodbye, worrying about missing a semicolon and forgetting to use camelcase!
 Hello, sweet sweet backend.
 Now, I can finally start to worry about semicolons and using camelcase!

 Wait - what?

 We started off strong.
-We dove right into using Express; a Node.js framework used to build web applications and APIs.
-Just for fun, our instructor decided to throw debugging into the mix as well!
+We dove right into using Express.
+For those not in the know, it's a Node.js framework used to build API endpoints.
+Just for fun, our instructor decided to throw debugging and testing into the mix as well!
 That was a lot to take in.

-Unfortunately, my code editor's debugger seemed to be broken.
-No one could figure out why, but I was forced to test my code with copious amounts of
+Unfortunately, my code editor's native debugger seemed to be broken.
+No one could figure out why so I made do with unit tests.

-console.log()s.
 We still haven't managed to get it sorted out.
 We've tried damn-near everything short of doing a factory reset of my entire MacBook.
-Let's hope it works when we get around to doing testing full-time in a couple of weeks.
+Let's hope it works eventually.

 As a whole, the curriculum is moving towards having us integrate more and more technologies on a daily basis.
 In the past, we've been handed projects where half the files are already in place.
-Now, we start with a text-file stating what the final deliverables have to be.
+Now, we start with a Readme file stating what the final deliverables have to be.
 That's it.
 No code-alongs, no freebies.

 Like I've said before, attending Lambda is a sprint.
 For nine months, you decide to focus primarily on learning and nothing else.
 I can safely say that it's been the hardest thing I've done in my life.